kogakure/website-11ty-stefanimhoff.de/src/posts/2011/decodeunicode.md

 ---
 title: Decodeunicode
+permalink: /decodeunicode/
 author: Stefan Imhoff
 date: 2011-06-02T18:38:00+02:00
 description: "Book recommendation for those who are interested in writing and characters: 'decodeunicode - Die Schriftzeichen der Welt'.
 656 pages thick, almost 2 kg heavy, and with all 109,242 current characters of the Unicode character set."
-tags:
+tags: ["book", "design", "typography"]
-  - book
-  - design
-  - typography
 ---

 ## A Book with All Unicode Characters